crowdsecurity/cs-opencti-internal-enrichement-connector/docs/USER_GUIDE.md

   - A list of relationships:
     - `related` relationships leading to vulnerabilities created from CVEs
     - `based-on` relationship leading to a CrowdSec CTI  indicator
-  - A sighting related to CrowdSec with the first and last seen informations
+  - A sighting related to CrowdSec with the first and last seen information
 - As the `CROWDSEC_INDICATOR_CREATE_FROM` recommended setting contains `malicious` reputation, an indicator has been created with:
   - An external reference to the blocking list from which the flagged IP originates.
   - A list of `indicates` relationship leading to attack patterns created using mitre techniques